-As explained on pages 31 and 32 there is an ongoing process for identifying, evaluating and managing the risks faced by the Company on a regular basis.
+As explained on pages 32 and 33 there is an ongoing process for identifying, evaluating and managing the risks faced by the Company on a regular basis.
 The Directors have carried out a robust assessment of the principal and emerging risks facing the Company, including those that would threaten its business model, future performance, regulatory compliance, solvency or liquidity.
 A description of these risks and how they are being managed or mitigated is set out below.

-The Board considers the ongoing Covid-19 pandemic and Brexit-related factors to be matters which exacerbate existing risks, rather than discrete risks, within the context of an investment trust.
+The Board considers the ongoing Covid-19 pandemic, current geopolitical tensions, energy price rises and climate transition to be factors which exacerbate existing risks, rather than discrete risks, within the context of an investment trust.
 Their impact is considered within the relevant risks.